Serverless Security- What are the Security Risks & Best Practices?

 The first step is to learn the standard best practices in programming.
 Validating input is, by far, the most important.
 Learning that an input to your system can be malicious regardless of who sends it.
 Parse it correctly, don’t cut corners here.

 Once this is done, the following crucial steps are permissions and secrets.
-Using AWS KMS is a must if you want to manage secrets and keys efficiently while permissions can be managed with ease through IAM Users and Roles.
+Using AWS services such as AWS KMS is a must for efficient secrets and key management while permissions can be managed with ease through IAM Users and Roles.
 Bear in mind, this is most crucial for S3 buckets.
 Secure your buckets immediately because they are the most vulnerable part of the whole system.

 Once you have these key steps taken care of, the rest is just keeping it all working flawlessly.
 This is where monitoring tools come into play.
 You also need to learn how to utilize Dashbird, Cloudwatch, IOPipe, Thundra, or any other similar tool.

 When you go serverless, you don’t need to think about securing a server unlike with a server-hosted application.
-However, you’re still sharing responsibility with a serverless model to secure your application.
-And since it’s a serverless architecture, you need to practice the best methods that protect serverless apps and don’t just detect intrusion on firewalls like in server-hosted apps.
+However, you need to practice the best methods that protect the whole serverless environment and don’t just detect intrusion on firewalls like in server-hosted apps.

 The serverless ecosystem is made up of various functions.
-Organizations may mistakenly grant permissions to functions by giving them the access to multiple parts of the application..
-Organizations also need to limit the access of functions among employees working closely on the projects.
+Organizations may mistakenly grant permissions to functions by giving them the access to multiple parts of the application.
+Organizations also need to limit the functions access toemployees working closely on the projects.

 So, they’d be setting permissions and limiting access for two entities: